 - We strongly recommend enabling our new user verification system to protect authenticated users and their data from hackers

 - We’ve published a new guide with a recommended QA testing protocol for your development team when enabling Conversational Issue Filing

 All of these features and changes are documented in our Knowledge Base and developer documentation.
 This notice will remain posted in our Knowledge Base with links to that newly updated documentation.

 Changes for Developers

 Please check back for an ETA on our Xamarin SDK.

 We strongly recommend that you switch to the new Conversational Issue Filing experience, as we will be primarily supporting this experience going forward.
 If your team needs time to transition to the new experience, you may continue to use the following deprecated APIs and safely ignore the warnings in the console.
 We will fully deprecate form-based Issue filing and remove the APIs by mid-2019.

-We are now offering HMAC user verification to protect authenticated user data from impersonators, which is recommended to be used along with our new Login API coming with this release.
-We are also introducing a new “Clear Anonymous User” API for our SDKs, and an equivalent for Web Chat, the “clearAnonymousUserOnLogin” configuration.
+We are now offering HMAC user verification to protect authenticated user data from impersonators, which is recommended to be used along with our new Login API.
+We have also introduced a new “Clear Anonymous User“ API for our SDKs (iOS, Android), and an equivalent for Web Chat, the “clearAnonymousUserOnLogin“ configuration.
 These may be used to clear conversation data if your users typically share devices and have the ability to submit Issues without logging in.

-We will be publishing a guide for a recommended QA testing protocol so that you can deploy your conversational experience configurations all at once.
+We have published a guide for a recommended QA testing protocol so that you can deploy your conversational experience configurations all at once.
 Creating a test app in the Dashboard to test your configurations before pushing them live is strongly recommended to ensure that the experience is consistent across your user base during your deployment.